Tunisia: Conservative law professor wins presidential race

-Tunisia's election commission says a preliminary count shows Islamist-backed law professor Kais Saied has won the country's presidential election by a significant margin.
+Tunisia's election commission said a preliminary count shows Islamist-backed law professor Kais Saied has won the country's presidential election by a significant margin.

 The commission reported Monday that Saied, who hasn't held elected office before, received 72.71% of the vote.
 His opponent, media mogul Nabil Karoui, got 27.29%.